BenardGabriel/Maven-Marketing-Campaign-Analysis/README.md

 To achieve this, the analysis is framed around key business questions across four critical categories:

 **1. Customer Demographics & Behavior**

-Which age groups make up the majority of our customer base?
+- Which age groups make up the majority of our customer base?

-How do factors like education and marital status influence engagement?
+- How do factors like education and marital status influence engagement?

-2. Campaign Performance
+**2. Campaign Performance**
-Which campaigns generated the highest response rates?
+- Which campaigns generated the highest response rates?

-Are certain campaigns more effective in specific countries or demographics?
+- Are certain campaigns more effective in specific countries or demographics?

-3. Product & Channel Performance
+**3. Product & Channel Performance**
-Which products drive the most revenue?
+- Which products drive the most revenue?

-How do different sales channels perform in terms of conversions and engagement?
+- How do different sales channels perform in terms of conversions and engagement?

-4. Geographic & Financial Impact
+**4. Geographic & Financial Impact**
-Which countries contribute most to overall income and campaign success?
+- Which countries contribute most to overall income and campaign success?

-Where are marketing efforts underperforming, and why?
+- Where are marketing efforts underperforming, and why?

 By addressing these questions, the project aims to provide business leaders with the clarity needed to refine marketing strategies, maximize ROI, and make smarter, data-informed decisions.